ampproject/amphtml/extensions/amp-a4a/amp-a4a-format.md

 # AMP A4A AD CREATIVE FORMAT

-** WORK IN PROGRESS.
-SUBJECT TO CHANGE. **
+** >> WORK IN PROGRESS.
+SUBJECT TO CHANGE. << **

+_This set of standards is still in development and is likely to be revised.
+Feedback from the community is welcome.
+Please comment here or on the Intent to Implement_.

 A4A (AMP Ads for AMPHTML Pages) is a mechanism for rendering fast, performant ads in AMP pages.
 To ensure that A4A ad documents ("A4A creatives") can be rendered quickly and smoothly in the browser and do not degrade user experience, A4A creatives must obey a set of validation rules.
 Similar in spirit to the [AMP format rules](../../spec/amp-html-format.md), A4A creatives have access to a limited set of allowed tags, capabilities, and extensions.

 ## A4A Format Rules

 1. The creative must obey all rules given by the [AMP format rules](../.
 ./spec/amp-html-format.md), included here by reference.  _*In addition*_:

-1. The creative shall use `<html a4⚡>` or `<html a4amp>` as its enclosing tags.
+1. The creative must use `<html a4⚡>` or `<html a4amp>` as its enclosing tags.

    _Rationale_: Allows validators to identify a creative document as either a general AMP doc or a restricted A4A doc and to dispatch appropriately.